aleen42/PersonalWiki/projectManagement/review/review.md

 - Using Six Sigma principles is an organization-wide commitment and all employees must embrace its principles.
 - The Six Sigma approach works best for a project where a quality problem is identified between the current and desired performance.
 - In TQC, product quality is more important than production rates, and workers are allowed to stop production whenever a quality problem occurs.
+- Gantt charts cannot be used to aid project quality management.

 #### False